Scoring

 Fluence profile in YZ plane

-As in our geometry we applied a 1 cm thick collimator made of lead, we would like to see the effect of the collimator on the fluence of protons.
+Since in our geometry we applied a 1 cm thick collimator made of lead, we would like to see the effect of the collimator on the fluence of protons.
 Such thickness should be enough to stop most completely 70 MeV protons (the CSDA range in lead at that kinetic energy is about 8mm).

-To score the fluence we need to change the scoring quantity to Fluence
+To score the fluence, we need to change the scoring quantity to Fluence

 and add a meaningful name.